Own a piece of a company's future

 - Flexibility for long- and short-term investing strategies

 stock analysis and screeners

-cost per trade2
+commission per trade2

 Why trade stocks?

-Successful stocks can help your money grow—at times, they can even outrun inflation
+While stock performance changes over time, successful stocks can help your money grow—at times, they can even outrun inflation

 Some stocks pay regular dividends—that’s income you can keep or reinvest